 If it's the latter, it's quiche, simple as that.

-Also, a free-standing custard is baked to set rather than thickened on the stove with cornstarch.
+Also, a free-standing custard is baked to set rather than thickened on the stove with cornstarch, like pudding.
 I love when things are related like that.

 Start by cooking any desired vegetables, which brings body and texture to the dish.
 Add a cooked protein, like bacon, sausage, or cooked chicken, which elevates the quiche to something substantial.